All Episodes

 It's also an aphrodisiac.

-I also find that the mental, like the mental effects that it has on you can make you more depressed, it could bring up your anxiety.
+I also find that the mental, like the mental effects that it has on you can make you more depressed.

-I actually used to have really bad anxiety, so I started smoking just to get that up, but it also in inadvertently messed up my anxiety, gave me more anxiety, made me more anxious long term.
+But it also inadvertently messed up my anxiety, gave me more anxiety, made me more anxious long term.

-So 100%, I do not recommend L weed.
+So 100%, I do not recommend L-weed.

-Don't get me wrong, everything of moderation.
+Don't get me wrong, everything in moderation.

 If you smoke, you smoke and you're getting your shit done.